28 January 2026

 How Can Synergy Credit Union Help?

-SEAI grants can cover a significant portion of the cost, but most homeowners will still need to fund part of their upgrade.
+While SEAI grants can cover a significant portion of the cost, many homeowners still need to fund the remaining balance.

 Take the Next Step